 - Shoppers are 70% more likely to convert if the e-commerce website employs retargeted display ads.

 - Over 50% of online customers say that they would reconsider buying their abandoned cart if offered a lower price.

-- Over 70% millennials say that they don’t mind retargeting.
+- More than 70% of millennials say that they don’t mind retargeting.

 - Over 50% of buyers say that testimonials and reviews influence their purchasing decision.

 It is estimated that product videos can increase conversion by as much as over 140%

 - Videos can increase traffic by over 150%